-Genomic regions that are IBD originate from a common ancestor, with the proportion of the genome that is autozygous increasing as the parental relationship becomes closer.
-The average proportion of the autosomal genome that is IBD in the offspring of related parents is given by the coefficient of inbreeding (F).4 For example, on average, 6.25% or 1/16th of the genome of offspring of first cousins (F = 1/16) is IBD.
-Although the coefficient of inbreeding provides a theoretical value, significant deviations from the expected values do occur.
+The clinical suspicion for an AR etiology should be high when evaluating a child referred to genetics with clinical signs and symptoms of an illness, born to healthy consanguineous parents.27 Genomic regions that are IBD originate from a common ancestor, and the proportion of the genome that is autozygous correlates with parental relatedness.
+The average proportion of the autosomal genome that is IBD in offspring of related parents is given by the coefficient of inbreeding (F).28 For example, on average, 6.25% (1/16th) of the genome in an offspring of first cousins (F = 1/16) is IBD.
+Given these percentages of IBD, the offspring of firstcousin (F = 1/16) and double-first-cousin (F = 1/8) mating will be identified by ROH in CMA and ES/GS testing.
+While the coefficient of inbreeding provides a theoretical value,28 significant deviations from the expected values do occur.

-Because smaller stretches of homozygosity (<3 Mb) spread throughout the genome are common even in outbred populations, laboratories typically set a size threshold, below which segments are not considered significant.
-In theory, in the offspring of a second-cousin mating, an average of four 12.5 Mb stretches of homozygosity per genome will be present, although both the number and the size of homozygous segments are known to be highly variable.
-When long contiguous stretches of homozygosity involving multiple chromosomes are present, the percentage of the genome that is IBD can be estimated by the sum of the sizes of the homozygous segments divided by the total autosomal genomic length (~2,881 Mb for GRCh37/hg19).
-The sex chromosomes are typically excluded from the calculation because males have only a single X and Y chromosome and therefore cannot have homozygosity at any locus outside of the pseudoautosomal regions.
-This calculation is likely an underestimation of the actual percentage of the genome that is IBD because only those segments of homozygosity meeting the threshold set by the laboratory will be flagged for inclusion in the calculation.6 This percentage can then be compared with the theoretical value derived from the coefficient of inbreeding for any given parental relationship.
-These theoretical values are found in many genetics texts and resources.5 doi:10.1038/gim.2012.169
+Because smaller ROH (<3 Mb) spread throughout the genome are common even in outbred populations, laboratories typically set a size threshold of >3 to 5 Mb under which segments are not considered significant.^{13,29,30} The size threshold may be platform-dependent; for example, it has been demonstrated that lower density microarrays may overestimate ROH,^{18,31} so for lower density arrays a larger size threshold may be needed.
+Hypothetically, in the offspring of a second-cousin mating, an average of four 12.5 Mb ROH per genome will be present, although both the number and the size of homozygous segments can be highly variable.28 When ROH involving multiple chromosomes is present, the percentage of the genome that is IBD can be estimated by the sum of the sizes of the homozygous segments divided by the total autosomal genomic length (approximately 2881 Mb for GRCh37/hg19).
+The sex chromosomes are typically excluded from the calculation as males have 1 X and 1 Y chromosome and therefore cannot have homozygosity at any locus outside of the pseudoautosomal regions.
+This calculation is likely an underestimation of the actual percentage of the genome that is IBD because only those segments of homozygosity meeting the size threshold set by the laboratory may be flagged for inclusion in the calculation.13 This percentage can then be compared to the theoretical value derived from the coefficient of inbreeding for any given parental relationship.28